patrikbego/javachain/README.md

 `previousHash` value (the real chain link) and a committed timestamp; both were missing from the mined message before.

-The fee is deliberately excluded from the signed payload until fees are actually implemented (`computeTotalFee` currently mutates the field as a side effect).
+The fee is deliberately excluded from the signed payload - but not because it is
+missing: it is fully DERIVED at validation time (inputs minus outputs), so there is nothing mutable to sneak past a signature.
+See FEES below.

 ## VERIFICATION AND CONSENSUS